 The Canadiens have undeniably made a lot of poor decisions with their draft picks in the past, as the above selections prove.
 However, the likes of Cole Caufield and Juraj Slafkovsky are at least recent examples of draft picks that are developing into legitimate NHLers.
 It will be a while yet before all the picks from ~2017 get a chance to prove themselves.

-With the third-youngest age among NHL teams, the Canadiens are in the midst of a roster turnover.
+With the second-youngest age among NHL teams, the Canadiens are in the midst of a roster turnover.
 Boasting a top-10 farm system on paper as of Jan.
 2024, the Habs are also in a position to give their younger players more of a shot than they have in the past.
 With any luck, the Canadiens’ aim as an organization regarding the draft has improved since the last decade.